AdedamolaXL/Quantum_Superposition_Experiment/README.md

 # Quantum_Superposition_Experiment
-An exploration of superposition behaviour in rolled dice as observed from a video camera
+A conceptual exploration of superposition behaviour in rolled dice as observed from a video camera

 ## INTRODUCTION